ACTL5100-T1-2022/github-showcase-page-aim-high/README.md

 ## Data and Data Limitation
 ---
 ### Missing Data
 Missing player data was treated through removal of any player that had one or more missing observations from the player selection model.
 This approach was chosen for simplicity and we acknowledge that suitable players may have been unfairly disregarded.
 A more holistic approach could be to impute missing observations with machine learning methods.

 ### Historical Results
 The performance of players is dependent on several other factors, which include team synergy, game tactics, effectiveness of coaching and management.
-The provided “Player Data '' is only a reflection of historical performance and does not guarantee the players’ ability to maintain results.
+The provided “Player Data" is only a reflection of historical performance and does not guarantee the players’ ability to maintain results.

 ### Lack of Economic Data
 Important economic indicators, such as unemployment rate, balance of trade, domestic stock market as well as manufacturing and services PMI, are not given in the ‘Economic Data’.
 Hence, several assumptions are adopted on Rarita’s economy and provinces.
 There is also an absence of data on the key sectors that drive the nation’s GDP.